 Policies and procedures should provide reasonable assurance that the above elements of quality control are suitably designed and effectively applied.
 Monitoring involves

-- Relevant and adequate polices and procedures that are complied with by members of the firm. - 2.
-Appropriate guidance and practice aids.
+- 1. Relevant and adequate polices and procedures that are complied with by members of the firm. - 2.
+Appropriate guidance and practice aids. - 3.
+Effective professional development activities.